 - Accessibility is a key guiding principle to complaint handling.
 WAI understands that people have a range of needs.
-The Institute will ensure that staff actively assist people to raise a complaint, or to navigate the complaints process. - During each stage of the grievance process the complainant, appellant, or respondent can be accompanied by a support person (example: friend, or a family member) who is not a legal practitioner.
-WAI counsellors are available to be a support for campus- based students and regional, interstate and international students via teleconference. - Complaints and grievances are preferred via the prescribed form, but will be accepted via telephone, letter, email, online, and in person. - Complainants, appellants, and respondents will have free access to a translation and interpreter service, if required. - People with hearing or speech impairments will be able to use the national relay service to communicate, if desired. - If a person is unable or does not want to lodge a complaint themselves, complaints from an authorised representative will be accepted.
+WAI will ensure that employees actively assist people to raise a complaint, or to navigate the complaints process. - During each stage of the grievance process the complainant, appellant, or respondent can be accompanied by a support person (example: friend, or a family member) who is not a legal practitioner.
+WAI counsellors are available to be a support for campus-based students and regional, interstate and international students via teleconference. - Complaints and grievances are reported and managed via the WAI Complaints portal accessed via the WAI website. - Complainants, appellants, and respondents will have free access to a translation and interpreter service, if required. - People with hearing or speech impairments will be able to use the National Relay Service to communicate, if desired. - If a person is unable or does not want to lodge a complaint themselves, complaints from an authorised representative will be accepted.